Zakonopravilo: Byzantine nomocanons

-The first mention of a similar church codex was the 451 Synopsis of Stephen of Ephesus, in relation to decisions made in the Council of Chalcedon.
-This codex includes a rules synopsis.
-It is believed that this codex was written by Stephen of Ephesus.

 John Scholasticus, the Patriarch of Constantinople, was the writer of the first church-civil codex in which the material is systematically arranged.
 The twelve Novellae of Emperor Justinian (Novellae Constitutiones) on the subject of church and law are a part of this codex.
 It is known as the Nomocanon of John Scholasticus (ca. 550) or the Syntagma of John Scholasticus (Синтагма Јована Схоластика).
 Syntagmas are nomocanons that contain rules without explanations.

 At the beginning of the seventh century, two important acts were combined.
 The Canon Syntagma, written by Patriarch Sergius, and a codex written as a part of Justinian's law, by an unknown author, were taken by a jurist named Julian who turned them into Nomocanon in 14.Titles (Номоканон у 14 наслова).
 In 883, the rules from the Trullan and Second Council of Nicaea, those written at the Constantinopolitan assemblies, and at civil assemblies were added to the nomocanon.
 Patriarch Photios wrote the foreword.
 In 920, the Nomocanon of Photios was proclaimed an official law document of the Christian Church by the four eastern patriarchs at their council in Constantinople.

 Nomocanon of Methodius

 The first Slavic nomocanon, Liber Sclavorum qui dicitur Methodius, was probably written by Slavic enlightener Methodius around 868.
 The Liber Sclavorum qui dicitur Methodius included two codexes – Methodius's translation of the Nomocanon by John Scholasticus and Slavic alternation of the Eclogue (Zakon Sudnyi Liudem) The Eclogue is a Byzantine codex dating from the mid-eighth century.
-It was most likely written by Leo III or Constantine V as a short version of Justinian's codex.
+It was most likely issued by Leo III or Constantine V as a short version of Justinian's codex.
 Methodius's nomocanon was written just before he traveled to Slavs in Lower Pannonia to visit Prince Kocel (869–870 and 873–874) and it applied to all Slavs.